MattB-242/Lattice_Invariance/README.md

 *index_sorted(list)* will take any list of quantities, and return a related list whose value at each index is the position the quantity at that index in the original list would be at in a sorted version of the list.

+NEW: *globe_project(lon, lat)$ will take a longitude in the range [-180.180] and latitude in the range [-90.
+90] and return the signed orientation-aware Projected Invariant of the associated lattice according to the maps in Bright & Kurlin (2022) as a PF2 object.

+NEW: *haar_random()* will generate a Haar Random lattice (see Marklov et al., 2018)

 **Lat2D**

 The Lat2D class should be entered as two lists [[x_1, y_1], [x_2, y_2]].
 The following methods are available: